spon000/energize/README.txt

 # Here are some of the steps taken to create the python environment for
 # energize.

-# install latest version of pip for python 3
+# install pip3 for python3 (if it's not already installed)
-python3 -m pip install --upgrade pip
+sudo apt install python3-pip

 # If using mysql the run the following commands
 sudo apt-get install mysql-server